Wheaton-McGuire House - 125 St. Catherine Street

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Smart-Griffin-Angelety House - 180 St. Catherine Street (a few steps from this marker); Music on St. Catherine Street (within shouting distance of this marker); Papa Lightfoot & The Natchez Blues (within shouting distance of this marker); 156-166 St. Catherine Street (about 300 feet away, measured in a direct line); Natchez Civil Rights Movement - 1965 - Pivotal Year (about 400 feet away); St. Catherine Street - John Nosser and Nosser City (about 700 feet away); America's Domestic "Slave" Trading Routes To The Deep South (approx. 0.2 miles away); History of St. Catherine Street (approx. 0.2 miles away).
 Touch for a list and map of all markers in Natchez.

 Credits.
 This page was last revised on February 22, 2018.
-This page originally submitted on February 22, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 104 times since then and 2 times this year.
+It was originally submitted on February 22, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 163 times since then and 21 times this year.
 Photos: 1. submitted on February 22, 2018, by Cajun Scrambler of Assumption, Louisiana.
 2. submitted on February 22, 2018.